Alawi93/DevUp/README.md

 > *HTML, CSS, Javascript, AJAX, jQuery*
 - **Single Page Architecture (SPA)**

   - The single HTML-document acts as a general-purpose frame with multiple dedicated **injection points** for dynamic content.
-It thus includes all compontents and scripts neccessary to perform client-side DOM rendering and asynchronous API-requests for adapting its view.
+It thus includes all compontents and scripts neccessary to perform client-side DOM rendering and asynchronous API-requests for adapting the view.
 Content requests are performed using **AJAX with jQuery**.
 Client-side rendering of the HTML document is then performed by processing the JSON response from the server.

 - **Responsive design**